-We all have a spiritual health problem, namely, an inability to live as God originally intended (Psalm 53:2-3, John 4:24, Romans 3:11).
+We all have the same problem, namely, an inability to live as God originally intended (Psalm 53:2-3, John 4:24, Romans 3:11).
 The natural-born human cannot seek after the living God because of being born a slave to sin (John 8:34, Romans 7:14).
 The first man and woman, fashioned by God himself (Genesis 1:26-27), had only one restriction in their earthly paradise (Genesis 2:16-17).
 A single act of disobedience resulted in their spiritual death and separated them from the author of life (Acts 3:15, 1 Corinthians 15:21-22).
 Similar to a genetic disorder that is passed down from parent to child, we inherited our ancestors' rebellious nature through their transgression (Romans 5:12).
 As far as God is concerned, we're either under Adam's or Christ's headship.
 Unbelievers remain under Adam's headship and are forever damned.
 Those under Christ's headship are forgiven of their sins and inherit eternal life.

-Since Jesus already lived a perfect life and sacrificed himself in our place on the cross (Luke 23:33, Psalm 22:1, Mark 15:34) to satisfy God's holy judgement against our sin (John 1:29, Hebrews 9:26), the rest is relatively easy (Matthew 11:28-30, Romans 10:8, Deuteronomy 30:14).
-Respond to the Father and Son's effectual call (John 3:16, 15:13) today by confessing with your mouth that, Jesus is Lord, and believe in your heart that God raised Him from the dead, and you will be saved (Romans 10:9-10).
-The evidence of genuine faith is reflected in your commitment to repent of your former sins (Romans 2:4) and love and follow Jesus from now on (Mark 8:34-37, John 8:31, James 2:22).
+Since Jesus already lived a perfect life and sacrificed himself on the cross (Luke 23:33, Psalm 22:1, Mark 15:34) to satisfy God's holy judgement for sin (John 1:29, Hebrews 9:26), the rest is relatively simple (Matthew 11:28-30, Romans 10:8, Deuteronomy 30:14).
+Respond to the Father and Son's call (John 3:16, 15:13) today by confessing with your mouth that, Jesus is Lord, and believe in your heart that God raised him from the dead, and you will be saved (Romans 10:9-10).
+The evidence of genuine faith is reflected in your commitment to repent of your sins (Romans 2:4) and love and follow Jesus from now on (Mark 8:34-37, John 8:31, James 2:22).